StephanePeyregne/ELS/README.md

 -l average length of external regions

 Lengths should have the same unit as the distances provided in the last column of the input file.
-If you use the genetic distance and try to estimate parameters, we did not test the estimation if those parameters were small floating points.
-Please use a unit of genetic distance that gives orders of magnitude similar to the physical distance (we used nM for humans).
+If you use the genetic distance and try to estimate parameters, we did not test the estimation if those parameters were small floating points: please use a unit of genetic distance that gives orders of magnitude similar to the physical distance (we used nM for humans).

 -F probability of the outgroup being Derived in an internal region at a fixed derived site.
 In theory, for a region where the outgroup is internal to the population variation, this should be 1 as all chromosomes are derived at this site (if the outgroup was ancestral it would mean it is external to the population variation...) but, in practice, sequencing errors and back mutations could make the outgroup ancestral again so this probability is lower than 1.

 -f probability of the outgroup being derived in an external region.

-..* Optional parameters:
+* Optional parameters:

 -S average length of the long external regions potentially representing an event of ELS